cal-itp/benefits/docs/configuration/transit-provider.md

 ## Cleanup

 Once the provider is live in production, there are some cleanup steps to take.

+_These items can all be done in parallel, and can also be done in parallel with the analytics verification described above._

 ### Remove test group in production Littlepay